Current potential patches: Introduction

+In both tokamaks and stellarators the magnetic surfaces are tori, but in stellarators the tori are far more complicated with large variations in shape in the toroidal direction.

+There is a practical limit on the distance between coils and the magnetic surfaces they produce.
+The magnetic field produced in a volume which contains no magnetic sources is curl-free, $\mb{B}=\nabla\Phi$, which when combined with $\nabla\cdot\mb{B}=0$ yields solutions for Laplace's equation in a cylinder.
+Remarkably, current potential solutions in cylindrical geometry do not vary significantly from results achieved in toroidal geometry \cite{EFDs:2016}.
+These solutions represent the current required to produce a given magnetic surface and increase exponentially with distance from the magnetic surface and in power of their Fourier harmonic.
+The further away currents are placed to produce an equilibrium, the less feasible they become \cite{EFDs:2016}\cite{Boozer:Stell_Design}.

-The coils cannot have (i) current densities that are beyond what is producible by coils (ii) forces on them that are too large (iii) curvatures or torsions that are too great and (iv) must be sufficiently widely separated.
+A feasible coil set cannot have (i) current densities that are beyond what is producible by coils (ii) forces on them that are too large (iii) curvatures or torsions that are too great and (iv) must be sufficiently widely separated.